anilsblog/mypersonalblog/content/blog/entrepreneurship-the-real-story/index.md

    allow it.
 2. You will have to go against your family, your relatives, your friends, your cousins the society if you have to fulfill your dream.
-Not one person will encourage you, not one person will support you the only thing you will typically hear is " f you had got a job like 'name of relative/cousin/neighbor son' then you will not have to struggle so much.
+Not one person will encourage you, not one person will support you the only thing you will typically hear is "If you had got a job like 'name of relative/cousin/neighbor son' then you will not have to struggle so much.
 3. Its emotional draining and taxing, you will have to explain your dream to your family/